US–UK Mutual Defence Agreement: Quebec Agreement

-During the early part of the Second World War, Britain had a nuclear weapons project, codenamed Tube Alloys.
+During the early part of the Second World War, the United Kingdom had a nuclear weapons project, codenamed Tube Alloys.
 At the Quadrant Conference in August 1943, the Prime Minister of the United Kingdom, Winston Churchill, and the President of the United States, Franklin Roosevelt, signed the Quebec Agreement, which merged Tube Alloys with the American Manhattan Project to create a combined British, American and Canadian project.
 The Quebec Agreement established the Combined Policy Committee and the Combined Development Trust to co-ordinate their efforts.
-Many of Britain's top scientists participated in the Manhattan Project.
+Many of United Kingdom top scientists participated in the Manhattan Project.

 The September 1944 Hyde Park Aide-Mémoire extended both commercial and military co-operation into the post-war period, but Roosevelt died on 12 April 1945, and it was not binding on subsequent administrations.
 In fact, it was physically lost.
 When Field Marshal Sir Henry Maitland Wilson raised the matter in a Combined Policy Committee meeting in June 1945, the American copy could not be found.
 The Quebec Agreement specified that nuclear weapons would not be used against another country without mutual consent.
 On 4 July, Wilson gave the British agreement for the use of nuclear weapons against Japan.
 On 8 August, the Prime Minister, Clement Attlee, sent a message to President Harry Truman that referred to themselves as "heads of the Governments which have control of this great force".